Mayor of Spruce Pine NC Shares Details on Town’s Challenges After Hurricane Helene

 Locust Street after three weeks of cleanup in Spruce Pine NC.
 October 17th, 2024 by Mason Beam (WNN)

-On October 17th, 2024 Mayor Hise described the overwhelming challenges the town faced in the wake of severe flooding.
+On October 17th, 2024, Mayor Hise described the town’s overwhelming challenges in the wake of severe flooding.
 “Very hectic.
 It’s head spinning, destruction everywhere we look,” Hise said.
 With destruction visible throughout the community, the mayor stressed the difficulty in prioritizing recovery efforts amidst the chaos, stating, “It’s hard to prioritize because so much is so bad.”

 Water Restoration: Progress Amidst Ruins